 All children's progress is tracked rigorously and this tracking, as well as teachers' observations, enables us to identify that a child may need extra provision.

-We then decide upon the most appropriate intervention for that child and create a provision map.
+We then follow the ASSESS, PLAN, DO, REVIEW model, where we assess the most appropriate intervention for that child and create a provision map.
 Before we begin interventions, the children are assessed to provide a baseline from which their progress during the intervention can be monitored and targets are set.
 The child's progress is then reviewed.
 Success is celebrated and provision is changed or removed as appropriate.